dggcrypt/Crypto-Transaction-Tool/README.md

 # Crypto Transaction Analyzer

-A Python-based tool for analyzing cryptocurrency transactions and detecting potentially suspicious patterns.
+A Python tool for analyzing crypto transactions and detecting suspicious activities.

 ##  Features